Quratul-ain/AAF_Preferences_/README.md

 (1) ArgumentationOriginalAndApproximatePreferences.java - Source code for computing and verifying preferences using both the original and approximate approaches.

-(2) ArgumentationApproxPreferencesScale.java - Source code for computing and verifying preferences using approximate for larger AAF sizes.
+(2) ArgumentationApproxPreferencesScale.java - Source code for computing and verifying preferences using the approximate approach for larger AAF sizes.

 **Dependencies:**
 * Install Tweety library from http://tweetyproject.org/lib/